random998/bachelors_project/docs/report.md

 - Stateright [5]: Considered for model-checking the state machine (not yet integrated).

 ### Technologies
 Rust: Chosen for safety and performance in concurrent systems.
-libp2p: Handles peer discovery, gossip, and message propagation.
+libp2p: Handles peer discovery, gossip, and message propagation.\
-egui: Simple GUI for user input/output.
+egui: Simple GUI for user input/output.\
-blake3/ahash: For hashing state and logs.
+blake3/ahash: For hashing state and logs.\
-Literature on ZK (deferred): SNARKs (e.g., Halo2 [6]) for verifiable shuffles, and byzantine fault tolerance (BFT) in protocols like HotStuff [7].

 ### Design and Architecture
 The system follows a layered design (as per README):